Ascension Parish, Louisiana: Education

 Ascension Parish School Board operates the local public schools.
 The parish is also home to private schools and—since 1998, to River Parishes Community College.

 Media

 Two newspapers are based in Ascension Parish's two cities, Donaldsonville and Gonzales.
 The Gonzales Weekly Citizen is a bi-weekly newspaper formed after the merger of The Gonzales Weekly (founded 1920) and The Ascension Citizen (founded 1996).
 The Donaldsonville Chief, founded in 1871, is the parish's longest-continually-published newspaper.

 Law, government and politics

-Long a Democratic bastion, since the late 20th century, like much of the rest of the South, Ascension Parish has registered more Republicans and election results have shifted.
-Since 2000, nearly 14,000 new voters have registered in Ascension Parish, and fewer than 1,000 of those are Democrats.

-Democrats still lead in registrants with 28,181; Republicans follow with 16,218.
-There are also 13,052 "No Party" registrants, as permitted under Louisiana law.

-Ascension Parish also had a small number of voters registered as upper case Independents.
-As of April 2007 there were 31 Libertarian Party members and 33 Reform Party registrants.
-The total registrants in April 2007 stood at 58,221.

-Republican Eddie J. Lambert, an attorney in Gonzales who resides in Prairieville, has represented Ascension Parish in the Louisiana State Senate since 2016.
-Previously, he was the area state representative from 2004 to 2016.
-He unseated Juba Diez, the representative from 1976 to 2004.

-Joe Sevario, a Prairieville businessman, served in the state Senate for District 18, including Ascension Parish, from 1976 to 1994.